-An EWS account provides a free print quota of 300 pages ($24.00) per semester for any student who is enrolled in College of Engineering degree program or other eligible degree programs.
-This free print quota is provided to meet basic user printing needs, and is reset to 300 pages ($24.00) the day before the beginning of each semester.
+An EWS account provides a free print quota each semester to any student who is enrolled in College of Engineering degree program or other eligible degree programs.
+This free print quota is provided to meet basic user printing needs.
+Quotas are refreshed the day before the start of the spring, summer session 2, and fall semesters.
 Temporary EWS accounts are not issued a free print quota.
-All users are able to purchase pages through their my.engr account (see: my.engr Print Quota).
-Unused purchased pages carry over to the following semester.
-Unused "free" pages are lost at the end of the semester.
-The following lists free print quota per semester:
+All EWS account holders are able to purchase pages through their my.engr account (see: my.engr Print Quota) in 100 page blocks for $8.00.
+Unused pages are lost at the end of the semester and do not carry over to subsequent semesters.

 EWS strives to provide reliable and error-free printing services.
 However, we recognize that some printing problems are unavoidable.
 Because the vast majority of print problem reports we receive are due to user error, our general policy is not to grant refunds.
 The following printing mishaps are examples of instances where refunds would not be granted:

 - Multiple copies that were printed

 - Garbled output from using command line lpr or mpage on a .pdf file

 - Garbled output from printing a .pdf file in the browser